mohitpai/journey-optimizer.en/help/using/messages/consent.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_preset_unsubscribe"
 >title="Add unsubscribe link to email header"
->abstract="To add an unsubscribe link to the email header and set the unsubscribe URL, insert a one-click opt-out link into the email message content."
+>abstract="Enable List-Unsubscribe to add an unsubscribe link to the email header.
+To set an unsubscribe URL, insert a one-click opt-out link into the email message content."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/messages/consent.html?lang=en#one-click-opt-out" text="One-click opt-out"

-If the [List-Unsubscribe option](../configuration/message-presets.md#list-unsubscribe) is enabled at the message preset level, the corresponding emails sent with [!DNL Journey Optimizer] will also include an unsubscribe link in the email header.
+If the [List-Unsubscribe option](../configuration/message-presets.md#list-unsubscribe) is enabled at the message preset level, the corresponding emails sent with [!DNL Journey Optimizer] will include an unsubscribe link in the email header.

 For example, the unsubscribe link will display like this in Gmail: